LordNoteworthy/software-engineering-notes/effective-cpp/README.md

 ## Chapter 4: Design and Declarations

-### Item 18: Make interfaces easy to use correctly and hard to use incorrectly
+### Item 18: Make interfaces easy to use correctly and hard to use incorrectly.

 - Many client errors can be prevented by the introduction of **new types**.
 Indeed, the type system is your primary ally in preventing undesirable code from **compiling**.